GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 I have the tools in my repertoire to get better at my craft.
 I have spent the past 4 years becoming a better programmer and engineer.
 I will spend the rest of my working life building and developing my "hard" skills.
 I love to read technical manuals and textbooks.
-These strategies are, in my opinion, boring, but I'll quickly list them out for completion.
+These strategies are, in my opinion, **boring**, but I'll quickly list them out for completion.

 - Keep pace with current technology
     - Read about cutting edge practices